sugarcrm/IPRestrictionManager/README.md

 ## On-Demand
 If you are On-Demand, you will need to submit a support ticket by logging into http://www.sugarcrm.com/support/portal.
 Please describe the issue you are experiencing, reference the IP Restriction Manager, and provide a link to this documentation.

+# Using the Module
+Documentation on the use and administration of ip restrictions.

+## Navigating to the IP Restriction Manager
+The Ip Restriction Module is only accessible to system administrators.
+An administrator can navigate to the module in two different ways.
+1. Navigating directly to `/#IRM_IPRestrictionManager` in the browsers url
+2. Navigating to Admin > IP Restriction Management

+## Administering IP Restrictions
+To create a restriction, you will need to click “Create” from the IP Restriction Modules submenu tabs.

+The fields presented on the quick create are outlines below:

+### IP Range
+Type: Text

+The IP restrictions you would like to implement.
+Valid restriction types are:
+* Specific IP format: 1.2.3.4
+* Wildcard format: 1.2.3.*
+* CIDR format: 1.2.3/24  OR  1.2.3.4/255.255.255.0
+* Start-End IP format: 1.2.3.4-1.2.3.5

+### Status
+Type: Dropdown

+Whether or not the restriction is enabled/disabled.
+If the status is ‘Disabled’, the restriction will not be in effect.

+### Platforms
+Type: Multi-Select

+The allowed platforms a user is allowed to authenticate to.
+Available options are:
+* All - all platforms
+* Base (Sugar) - Sugar UI only
+* Mobile - Mobile devices only

+#### Adding Platforms
+Adminitrators may need to add additional supported platforms to account for intergrations and plugins.
+To achieve this, navigate to `Admin > Dropdown Editor` and find the `ip_restriction_platforms_list` dropdown list.
+Next, add the new platform type making sure that the `Item Name` field matches the platform type being passed to the Sugar REST v10 API.
+You can make the `Display Label` field anything you would like.
+Click save when done.

+### Description
+Type: Text

+A description of the restriction for administrative use.

 # Contributing
 Everyone is welcome to be involved by creating or improving functionality.
 If you would like to contribute, please make sure to review the [contribution terms](CONTRIBUTOR_TERMS.pdf).
 When you update this [README](README.md), please check out the [contribution guidelines](CONTRIBUTING.md) for helpful hints and tips that will make it easier to accept your pull request.